Appeals & Grievances

 If you or your provider feels that taking the time for a standard appeal could result in a serious problem to your health or life, you may ask for an expedited review of your appeal of the action.
 We will respond to you with our decision within 72 hours.
 In no event will the time for issuing our decision be more than 72 hours after we receive your appeal.
 (The review period can be increased up to 14 days if you request an extension or we need more information and the delay is in your interest.)

-If we do not agree with your request to expedite your appeal, we will make our best efforts to contact you in person to let you know that we have denied your request for an expedited appeal and will handle it as a standard appeal.
-Also, we will send you a written notice of our decision to deny your request for an expedited appeal within 2 days of receiving your request.
+If we do not agree with your request to expedite your appeal, we will make our best efforts to contact you to let you know that we have denied your request for an expedited appeal and will handle it as a standard appeal.
+We will also send you a written notice of our decision to deny your request for an expedited appeal within 2 days of receiving your request.

 If the Plan Denies My Appeal, What Can I Do?